Concordium/concordium.github.io/source/mainnet/docs/smart-contracts/references/simulate-context.rst

 Simulation contexts
 ===================

-This is a reference of how the init- and receive-context is specified as JSON, when :ref:`simulating contract functions locally<local-simulate>`.
+This is a reference of how the init and receive context is specified as JSON, when simulating contract functions locally.

 Init context
 ============